 - Wine – the wineries in Cinque Terre are famous and after fishing, this is the other main trade in the area.
 Just ask for the local wine at any restaurant (they mostly make white wines) and enjoy!

 Italy’s Cinque Terre is one of the of the loveliest places you can visit in Italy!
-If one day is all you’ve got, it would be enough to explore a bit of every little village, but if you’d like to truly experience the Cinque Terre atmosphere – stay for a few days.
+If one day is all you’ve got, it would be enough to explore a bit of every little village, but if you’d like to truly experience the atmosphere on your Cinque Terre itinerary – stay for a few days.
 This region in Liguria offers numerous activities – from scuba diving to hiking to eating delicious authentic Mediterranean cuisine, there won’t be a minute you’ll regret spending there.
 And yes, the breathtaking views and colorful houses definitely don’t hurt <3